 Depending on the articles of incorporation and bylaws, the board of directors may be able to create any number of advisory boards or committees.

-Generally, a committee or advisory board does not have legal responsibilities.
-Instead, the committee or advisory board works to give advice and support to the organization in some particular way.
+Generally, a committee or advisory board works to give advice and support to the organization in some particular way.

 Even though the word “board” is included in an “advisory board” or “fundraising board” or “medical board,” these likely are committees of the governing board.
-These groups are not the top, ultimate governing board, and they do not have the same legal duties as the board of directors.
+These groups often are not the top, ultimate governing board, and they may not have the same legal duties as the board of directors.
+Check the governing documents!

 Some typical types of advisory boards include